 UbuntuDDE — Ubuntu 20.04 + Deepin

-For those who have never heard about Deepin, it is a Linux distribution known for its beautiful desktop environment.
-Announced on Twitter, UbuntuDDE is a mixture of Ubuntu and Deepin desktop environment built by Deepin.
-UbuntuDDE is not an official release from Ubuntu but it’ll be supported by the UbuntuDDE community.
+Those who have never heard about Deepin are a Linux distribution known for its beautiful desktop environment.
+Announced on Twitter, UbuntuDDE is a mixture of Ubuntu and Deepin desktop environments built by Deepin.
+UbuntuDDE is not an official release from Ubuntu, but the UbuntuDDE community’ll support it.

 After trying the distro for more than 3 days, I liked it.
 Deepin distribution used to be based on Ubuntu until version 15.
 Now Deepin is based on Debian.
 So those who left Deepin just for that base change can now switch to UbuntuDDE.